 Build systems speed up builds by reusing build step outputs from previous builds when possible.
 This requires precise definitions of the dependencies for build steps.
-Pipelines for Interactive Environments (PIE) is a build system with precise dependencies, but its task definitions in Java are verbose.
-The PIE Domain Specific Language (DSL) allows pipeline developers to write concise definitions of PIE tasks, but the PIE framework has evolved and the PIE DSL cannot express many tasks and projects.
+PIE is a build system with precise dependencies, but its task definitions in Java are verbose.
+The PIE DSL allows pipeline developers to write concise definitions of PIE tasks, but the PIE framework has evolved and the PIE DSL cannot express many tasks and projects.

 We compare PIE DSL 2 to Java in a case study.
 Only a single task can be expressed in the DSL, which means that the boilerplate is not reduced.
 Furthermore, the Java ecosystem has better error detection except for nullability.
 Finally, the PIE DSL is simpler than Java, but only when the full pipeline is supported by the DSL.
 We conclude that the DSL is not better than Java for full projects yet, but for tasks that it can express it is a slight improvement over Java.
 This leads to the hypothesis that it has potential to become better if it can express enough tasks.

 Due to time constraints, the case study did not use the latest version of the DSL.
-In theory the latest version of the DSL can express 15 of the 19 tasks, with the full case study project using about half the lines of Java, but this has not been verified experimentally.
+In theory the latest version of the DSL can express 11 of the 19 tasks, but this has not been verified experimentally.

 Overall, this thesis makes improvements to the PIE DSL and its environment, but that has not translated to the DSL being better than Java.